Sanctions and Other Measures

 - Educational or Evaluative Conversations: Depending on the nature and context of a policy violation, a student may be required to participate in an educational conversation, such as BASICS, or an evaluative conversation with a licensed substance abuse counselor.
 Failure to complete this sanction may result in additional disciplinary action.

-- Program for Non-violence and Conflict Resolution: Students may be referred to the Program for Non-violence and Conflict Resolution In addition to being educational in nature, PNVCR seeks to: (1) acknowledge harmful behavior or conduct and establish accountability; (2) repair the harm as much as possible; and (3) create an agreed upon plan for the future to prevent repeated violation.
-Mediation will result in a written resolution that outline clear steps individuals must take in order to address the conduct or repair the harm (g., educational component, apology letter, community service, etc).
+- Program for Non-violence and Conflict Resolution: Students may be referred to the Program for Non-violence and Conflict Resolution in addition to being educational in nature, PNVCR seeks to: (1) acknowledge harmful behavior or conduct and establish accountability; (2) repair the harm as much as possible; and (3) create an agreed upon plan for the future to prevent repeated violation.
+Mediation will result in a written resolution that outline clear steps individuals must take in order to address the conduct or repair the harm (educational component, apology letter, community service, etc).
 The agreement becomes part of the student record as a disciplinary outcome.
 Failure to honor the agreement could result in additional sanctions or additional disciplinary action.

 - Academic Outcomes: Range of various penalties such as grading penalties, course failures, revisions of assignments.

 Students who receive a grade penalty of a D or an F may be subject to academic policies, such as academic probation or suspension, as provided for in the Bowdoin College Academic Handbook.

 If the outcome from a Formal Hearing regarding academic integrity does not include a grade penalty, a faculty member will grade the student in accordance with the faculty member’s established criteria and professional standards.